 The Complaint must be “served” on the other spouse.
 Service is a term that has special legal meaning as described in the PA Rules of Civil Procedure.
 Usually, your spouse is served by either the sheriff or another adult either by hand, by leaving a copy with an adult at your spouse’s residence, or to a person in charge at your spouse’s office or place of business.
 Another common method is for service by sending the Divorce Complaint to your spouse’s last known address by both regular and certified U.S. mail.
 The rules permit other methods of service.

 Divorce lawyers know the process and the law better than anyone.
 Divorce is a life altering event and people have one chance to do it right.
 Hiring a divorce lawyer will help ensure that you are making the right decisions about divorce related matters such as child custody, division of property, and other financial matters such as child support, spousal support and alimony.
 Divorce lawyers can help you with other common questions that may arise such as:

 - Can I force my spouse to leave the marital residence?

 - What if I want to relocate with my children?

 - How much spousal support am I entitled to?

 - How do we decide on how to divide the marital property?

 - What is physical custody and legal custody?

-Getting started with the divorce process is only the beginning but a competent attorney can assist you from the beginning to the end; advising you on decisions and helping you negotiate an amicable resolution to all matters.
+Getting started with the divorce process is only the beginning.
+A Montgomery County divorce lawyer can assist you from the beginning to the end.
+A divorce lawyer can advise you on decisions and help you negotiate an amicable resolution to all matters.
 If necessary, the lawyer can present your case to a Court appointed Master or Judge, in the event of an unresolved dispute.
 The Martin Law Firm, P.C., located in Blue Bell, PA routinely handles divorce and related matters.
 Contact us today for a free case evaluation at (215) 646-3980.